I agree with jiebao. Talk to a doctor.

 But yeah….google “healthy way to gain weight” if your doctor isn’t giving you any advice.
 There are some sites out there that are run by doctors.
 Just make sure they are legit :)

 I deal with the same thing, my advice dont skip any meals.
 Eat 3 full meals daily and maybe some snacks in between.
-Dont pile up on junk, sometimes people think thats all they need.posted about 4 years ago
+Dont pile up on junk, sometimes people think thats all they need.posted over 4 years ago

 I have the same problem.
 It’s better to eat 5 or 6 balanced meals, rather then 3 large meals.
 Try eating more protein-based foods like beef and chicken.
-Good luck!posted about 4 years ago
+Good luck!posted over 4 years ago

-eat lots of protein : ) meat is good for you! i just ran a lot in junior high, so i have really muscular legs. i also sword fought (no, not weakling fencing) so that helped build my arms.posted about 4 years ago
+eat lots of protein : ) meat is good for you! i just ran a lot in junior high, so i have really muscular legs. i also sword fought (no, not weakling fencing) so that helped build my arms.posted over 4 years ago

 Protein and carbohydrates would probably be your best bet.
 Stuff like red meats, potatoes, bread, pasta.
-Mixed with lots of vitamins and fibre your diet would probably be fine and you’ll gain weight and stay healthy.posted about 4 years ago
+Mixed with lots of vitamins and fibre your diet would probably be fine and you’ll gain weight and stay healthy.posted over 4 years ago

 Try to eat more calories than you burn.
 You should still be exercising but tone it down.
 Look up what kinds of foods have the most calories in them.
 If I were you I would go on fitday.com it can help!